sbhavy/sbhavy.github.io/_pages/about.md

 I am a first-year CS PhD student at the [National University of Singapore](https://www.comp.nus.edu.sg/).

-My research interest lies in **Cooperative AI**, using concepts from *Bayesian inference, game theory, and multi-agent reinforcement learning*.
+My research interest lies in **Cooperative AI**, which uses ideas from *Bayesian inference, game theory, and multi-agent reinforcement learning*.
 I am particularly curious about understanding and developing *cooperative infrastructures*; enabling cooperation between self-interested AI agents.
 To this end, I seek to answer the following questions.